Nonsteroidal anti-inflammatory drug

 There are two general types of NSAIDs available: non-selective and COX-2 selective.
 Most NSAIDs are non-selective, and inhibit the activity of both COX-1 and COX-2.
 These NSAIDs, while reducing inflammation, also inhibit platelet aggregation and increase the risk of gastrointestinal ulcers and bleeds.
 COX-2 selective inhibitors have fewer gastrointestinal side effects, but promote thrombosis, and some of these agents substantially increase the risk of heart attack.
 As a result, certain COX-2 selective inhibitors—such as rofecoxib—are no longer used due to the high risk of undiagnosed vascular disease.
 These differential effects are due to the different roles and tissue localisations of each COX isoenzyme.
 By inhibiting physiological COX activity, NSAIDs may cause deleterious effects on kidney function, and, perhaps as a result of water and sodium retention and decreases in renal blood flow, may lead to heart problems.
-In addition, NSAIDs can blunt the production of erythropoietin, resulting in anaemia, since haemoglobin needs this hormone to be produced.

 Medical uses

-NSAIDs are often suggested for the treatment of acute or chronic conditions where pain and inflammation are present.
-NSAIDs are generally used for the symptomatic relief of the following conditions:
+Nonsteroidal anti-inflammatory drugs are often suggested for the treatment of acute or chronic conditions where pain and inflammation are present.
+Nonsteroidal anti-inflammatory drugs are generally used for the symptomatic relief of the following conditions: